Samsung Wallet: History

 The Samsung Wallet brand name was first used for the company's mobile wallet system of the same name, which was introduced in 2013 before being migrated into a new app called Samsung Pay in 2015.
 Samsung Wallet now contains the Samsung Pay service for payment cards, alongside other features such as cryptocurrency assets and digital credentials.

 Features

-Samsung Wallet allows users to store items such as payment cards, loyalty cards, boarding passes, digital keys, and vaccination cards.
-It replaces the old Samsung Pay app on Android-powered Galaxy devices and is currently available in Australia, Bahrain, Brazil, Canada, China, Denmark, Finland, France, Germany, Greece, Hong Kong, India, Italy, Kazakhstan, Korea, Kuwait, Malaysia, New Zealand, Norway, Oman, Qatar, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Switzerland, Taiwan, Vietnam, the United Arab Emirates, the United Kingdom. and the United States.
+Samsung Wallet allows users to store items such as payment cards, loyalty cards, UPI, Digilocker, boarding passes, digital keys, and vaccination cards.
+It replaces the old Samsung Pay app on Android-powered Galaxy devices and is currently available in Australia, Bahrain, Brazil, Canada, China, Denmark, Finland, France, Germany, Greece, Hong Kong, India, Italy, Kazakhstan, Korea, Kuwait, Malaysia, New Zealand, Norway, Oman, Qatar, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Switzerland, Taiwan, Vietnam, the United Arab Emirates, the United Kingdom, and the United States.

 Samsung Wallet also supports a variety of transit cards, such as T-money and cashbee in South Korea, as well as Octopus in Hong Kong.
 However, due to the region-specific nature of Samsung Wallet, users from other regions are not able to utilize these transit cards from their own devices.

+In July 2026, Samsung and Barclays introduced the Samsung Galaxy Card in the United States, Samsung's first co-branded credit card in the country.
+Issued through the Visa network, the card integrates with Samsung Wallet for applications, account management, spending tracking and rewards redemption.
+A virtual version is provisioned directly to Samsung Wallet, while a physical card is also available.